WolframResearch/LibraryLinkUtilities/docs/modules/function_arguments.rst

        return ErrorCode::NoError;
    }

-Such function, when compiled into a shared library, say :file:`myLib.so`, could then be loaded into WolframLanguage and used like this:
+Such function, when compiled into a shared library, say :file:`myLib.so`, could be loaded into WolframLanguage and used like this:

 .. code-block:: mma